 In preparation for increasing these protections, USDA held listening sessions in 2010 with farmers across the country.
 Farmers, at great personal risk, described a number of ways the meat processing companies write unfair contracts, require expensive facility upgrades, and punish them when they complain.

 USDA then released several draft, or “proposed” rules to address these and similar concerns and put in place protections for farmers when doing business with meat processors.
 The backlash from the processing companies was severe, and Congress stepped in.
 For several years after, Congress forbade USDA from moving forward and finalizing the rules.
 USDA’s hands were tied.

 In 2016, Congress lifted that restriction.
-In December 2016, USDA published three rules to provide increased protections for farmers.
-Another piece on these three rules can be found at the National Sustainable Agriculture Coalition's blog.
+In December 2016, USDA published three rules to provide increased protections for farmers, but these were later withdrawn.
+Another rule was released in 2020, and you can read our comment on it here.